 For an ‘oil canvas’, zinc white is used as the primer, bound with linseed oil.
 After that the canvas is put into a drying room for three days where it air-dries naturally.
 After that, we sand the canvas again and apply a coating layer based on titanium white.
 The canvas then has to go back into the drying room for a further ten days.

-‘Universal canvases’ undergo the same treatment as the absorbent canvases, but the two primer layers are titanium white based.
+‘Universal canvases’ undergo the same drying process in a hot-air over as the absorbent canvases, but the two primer layers are titanium white based.

 Our reference numbers are prefixed with a number that specifies the treatment.
 If these canvases are untreated they carry the number 0 (e.g. 066), universal canvases carry the number 1 (e.g. 166) and absorbent

 canvases the number 2 (e.g. 266).
 Oil canvases, in contrast, carry no prefix number (e.g. 66).